Metro Toronto Convention Centre: History

-In October 2012, Oxford Properties proposed the re-development of the site with an updated convention centre, casino, hotel and retail complex.
-The current MTCC complex would be demolished and replaced with a new complex.
+In October 2012, Oxford Properties proposed the redevelopment of the site with an updated convention centre, casino, hotel and retail complex, with the current MTCC complex would be demolished and replaced with a new complex.
+However, these proposals did not proceed.

 In January 2021, a site at the convention centre opened as a large-scale clinic for distribution of the COVID-19 vaccine during the COVID-19 pandemic in Toronto.

+In early 2026, Ontario Premier Doug Ford announced plans to build a new 2-million square foot convention centre in Toronto, replacing the MTCC.

 Events

 The centre has hosted many large-scale events over the years.
+The centre has been the site of numerous political conventions, including the 14th G7 summit in 1988, the 2003 Progressive Conservative leadership election, the 2010 G20 Toronto summit, the 2004 Conservative Party leadership election, and the 2012 New Democratic Party leadership election.
+It also hosted the XVI International AIDS Conference in 2006.

-The G-20 summit was held at the centre on June 26 and June 27, 2010.
-It was the same venue for the 14th G7 summit held in 1988.
-The 1985 NHL Entry Draft was held at the centre.
-It has also hosted the XVI International AIDS Conference in 2006.
-As well, it has played host to Toronto auditions for So You Think You Can Dance Canada and Canadian Idol.
-It has also been the site of numerous political conventions, and was the annual home of the NHL Awards.
-Fan Expo & Enthusiast Gaming Live Expo (EGLX) is held here, as well as the Canadian International Auto Show.
-The 2016 Microsoft Worldwide Partner Conference was held here as well.
+The 1985 NHL entry draft was held at the centre.
+It was the annual home of the NHL Awards.
+It hosts the Fan Expo since 1997, and the Canadian International Auto Show since 1986.
+The Gemini Awards took place at the centre from 1986 to 2002 (except in 2000).
+The Enthusiast Gaming Live Expo (EGLX) was held at the venue from 2015 to 2019.
+As well, it has played host to Toronto auditions for talent competitions such as So You Think You Can Dance Canada and Canadian Idol.

-In 2011, on the occasion of Art Toronto the artist Achim Zeman presented an installation at the entrance-hall of the building called Str@del: Eight columns, walls, the ceiling and the reception were covered in red and matte white fluorescent foils.
+The Art Toronto contemporary art exhibition is held at the venue since 2000.
+In 2011, the artist Achim Zeman presented an installation at the entrance-hall of the building called Str@del: Eight columns, walls, the ceiling and the reception were covered in red and matte white fluorescent foils.
 The stripes, wide and narrow surrounded the architectural space, and because of their arrangement left the impression on the viewer as if he was experiencing countless whirlpools, which swirled around him.

+The 2016 Microsoft Worldwide Partner Conference was held at the centre.